FaSinPat: Opening of the factory

 The factory was opened in the early 1980s by Luis Zanon, when Argentina was ruled by a dictatorship.
 According to Alejandro López, a representative of the workers' union, Zanon's factory was built on public land using public funding from the national and provincial governments, which were never repaid.
-In the inaugural parade, Luigi Zanon congratulated the military government for "keeping Argentina safe for investments", in a reference to the Dirty War (the illegal repression of political dissidents).
+In the inaugural parade, Luigi Zanon congratulated the military government for "keeping Argentina safe for investments".
 During the 1990s, Zanon grew because of loans from the national and provincial governments; Luigi Zanon was a good friend of both former president Carlos Menem and former governor of Neuquén, Jorge Sobisch.

 According to López, the Zanon labour union came under the control of criminal elements that acted in collusion with the factory owners during the 1990s, when Argentine labour laws offered little protection to workers.
 In 2000, after they had taken back control of the union leadership, Zanon workers started to demand improved working conditions.
 The increased labour activism led to serious conflict with the factory owner, who started firing workers until he decided for a lockout in 2001 in the hope of hiring a more docile workforce in the future.